Ramadan is a special month for Muslims.

 2. Hydrate, hydrate, hydrate

-Yes, Muslims aren’t allowed to drink during the fasting hours.
-But you certainly should ensure you sip enough when you break fast in the evening, plus several times at night, and before the start of the fasting day.
+Speaking of water, drinking enough water and other fluids during non-fasting hours is essential to avoid dehydration during Ramadan.
+You should ensure you sip enough when you break fast in the evening, several times at night, and before the start of the fasting day.

 3. Move, but don’t overdo it

-It’s tempting to not want to exercise when you’re fasting, but the fact is light physical activity will both keep you fit and give you an energy boost.
+It’s tempting not to want to exercise when you’re fasting, but the fact is that light physical activity will both keep you fit and give you an energy boost.

-So try a brisk walk or gentle stretches when you’re at work and feel your energy levels flagging.
+So, try a brisk walk or gentle stretches when you’re at work and feel your energy levels flagging.
+You can also wear the Amezcua Chi Pendant 4 to balance your energy levels throughout the day.

 4. Don’t overeat when you break fast